Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics

-Ground truth data is taken from a high-resolution LES simulation of the BFS flow under the Reynolds number, $Re=U_{\infty}h_0/\nu=26,051$, where $U_{\infty}=32m/s$ and $\nu=1.56\times10^{-5}$.
+Ground truth data is taken from a high-resolution two-dimensional LES simulation of the BFS flow under the Reynolds number, $Re=U_{\infty}h_0/\nu=26,051$, where $U_{\infty}=32m/s$ and $\nu=1.56\times10^{-5}$.
 We use an unstructured triangular mesh of on average 80,000 Taylor-Hood elements, which is refined near all walls and particularly around and downstream from the step.
-The highest density of elements resides in the shear layer at the step, with generally decreasing density further away.
+The elements with the highest density reside in the shear layer at the step, with generally decreasing density further away.
 The LES equations using the standard Smagorinsky turbulence model with $C_s=0.16$ are solved using an implicit pressure correction scheme and Crank-Nicolson timestepping.
-We additionally use streamline upwind Petrov-Galerkin (SUPG) and least square incompressibility constraint (LSIC) stabilization due to the finite element implementation.
+We employ only the least-squares incompressibility constraint (LSIC) stabilization in the finite element formulation, while the streamline-upwind Petrov-Galerkin (SUPG) term is deactivated.
 For consistency, we set the ground truth timestep $\Delta t$ to $5\times10^{-6}s$, which is sufficient to keep the Courant-Friedrichs-Lewy (CFL) number approximately equal to or less than 1, where $\mathrm{CFL}<1$ is not strictly required due to the implicit timestepping.
 Snapshots of the velocity and pressure fields are saved every $10^{-4}$ seconds, and a total of 1024 snapshots are generated.
 We denote results from this ground truth simulation as ``LES-80k''.
-More comprehensive efforts to align the modeling with experimental or direct numerical simulation (DNS) studies under specific operating conditions are considered beyond the scope of this work, because the primary objective of this work is to demonstrate the capabilities of the graph neural network and the differentiable framework.
+More comprehensive efforts to align the modeling with experimental or DNS studies under specific operating conditions are considered beyond the scope of this work, because the primary objective of this work is to demonstrate the capabilities of the graph neural network and the differentiable framework.